Frequently Asked Questions About POIs

 A: We know when a device is outside of cell coverage, it reduces app usage and therefore the volume of geolocation data, due to the usability of some apps.
 However, the data Zartico collects from the apps is GPS data with a timestamp.
 This means if an app is being used offline, it's still collecting GPS data, and this uploads again when the device is back in coverage or in wifi service.

-Q: I know of a POI (like a new hotel) that is being built right now... should I wait to add it to my list until later when it is done?
+Q: I know of a POI (like a new hotel) that is being built right now... should I wait to add it later when it is done?

-A: If a POI is being built and you know where it will be (like the general footprint of the building on a map), add it to the list and we can work with you to draw it and get it on your list.
-It is always better to add things now that you know you might be interested in later!
+A: If a POI is being built and you know where it will be (like the general footprint of the building on a map), go ahead and request it and we can work with you to draw it ac accurately as possible.

 Q: Will my Out of Boundary POI show up in my ZDOS?

-A: Your Out of Boundary (OOB) POI visitation will not be calculated within visitation to Regions, POI Categories or other charts pulling visitation from your Primary POI visitatation, because out-of-boundary POIs are not located within any region.
+A: Your OOB POI visitation will not be calculated within visitation to Regions, POI Categories or other charts pulling visitation from your Primary POI visitation, because out-of-boundary POIs are not located within any region.
 There are two charts in your ZDOS™ where you can see visitation specifically to these OOB PoIs.
 We use out-of-boundary POIs in your Dynamic Visualizations to show visitor movement between that POI and your destination.
 We don’t include these OOB POIs in the majority of your ZDOS visitation because many of the visitors to these places never make it to the partner destination and their inclusion throws off the analysis of origin markets, Visitor-to-Resident ratio and other key metrics.

 Q: Why is the visitor radius set at 50 miles from home location?